Dropbox Web Hosting: Can You Host a Website on Dropbox?

 What's the easiest Dropbox alternative for hosting?

-LinkyHost - just upload your HTML file and get a URL.
+Linkyhost - just upload your HTML file and get a URL.
 No configuration needed.

 Can I host a WordPress site on Dropbox?